reesretuta/beauty/api-docs.md

 {
     "statusCode": 400,
     "errorCode": "applyPaymentError",
-    "message": "Error in Apply Payment"
-}
+    "message": "There was an error processing your payment" }
 ```